Shakespeare and Renaissance

-The distinctive feature of our Shakespeare MA is its close engagement with the works themselves and with what they say now about our world as well as what they reveal about Shakespeare’s.
-The critical, historical and theoretical issues raised by his plays and poetry are at the heart of the Department's research in this area but the work of other writers of the period and of the material and intellectual culture of the Renaissance are of great interest to the staff working in this field.
+The distinctive feature of our Shakespeare MA is its close engagement with Shakespeare’s works as documents for publication vs documents for performance, and with the contexts that brought those extraordinary works about.
+The critical, intellectual and stage/page issues raised by his plays and poetry are at the heart of the Department's research in this area.

 Former students have gone on to work as academics, as teachers and in the professional theatre as well as a range of other fields.
 Numerous teachers have studied the Shakespeare MA as a means of enhancing their teaching.
 Members of the Department regularly speak at national and international conferences and are always happy to speak to prospective students.

 Staff and Research Interests